mobidic/knotAnnotSV/README.md

     POSITION: 1 #mandatory at this position
 ACMG_class:
     POSITION: 2
     RENAME: ACMG classification                #change the column name in the output
-    HEADERTIPS: ACMG scoring implementation
+    HEADERTIPS: ACMG scoring implementation    #some details
-    COMMENTLIST:
+    COMMENTLIST:                               #All the fields I want to knot to the main field
         - SV length
         - AnnotSV_ranking_score
+        - AnnotSV_ranking_criteria
 SV_type:
     POSITION: 5
     RENAME: SV type